LorisYounger/VPet/Tutorial_en.md

 # VPet-Simulator Tutorial

-**This tutorial only opens auto the first time you start/act on an update** *If you can see this file open auto every time you start Desktop pet, that is a bug, please feedback to me*
+**This tutorial only automatically opens the first time you start the program and when you start it after an update** *If you can see this file automatically open every time you start Desktop pet, that is a bug.
+Please report it to me*

-Desktop pet on by default[Data Calculation](#Data Calculation), After turning on the data calculation, the consumption of desktop pet mood/food will be calculated, and the player needs to interact.
-You can set the switch and set the pace of play in the settings
+[Data Calculation](#Data Calculation), which affects the attribute changes for the Virtual Pet, is on by default, but can be toggled under System > Interact.
+Data Collection toggles whether or not consumption of the Virutal Pet's attributes, such as stamina, mood, hunger, and thirst, is on.

-The core of this game is desktop pets, more auto action such as walking around, daze, crouching and so on need to stay online to see.
+The core gameplay is the progression of the Virtual Pet, while automatic actions such as walking around, dazing, crouching, and so on needs the player to be present to witness them.

-## How 2 play
+## How 2 Play

-### Right click to open the menu bar
+### Right Click to Open/Close the Menu Bar

-Right-click again to close

 ![tut1](Tutorial.assets/tut1.gif)

-### Long press the head/body to move
+### Long Press the Head/Body to Move

-The long press time can be set in the settings
+The Long Press Interval can be set under Settings > Interact.

 ![tut5](Tutorial.assets/tut5.gif)

-### Click the head to touch the head
+### Click the Head to Pat the Head

 ![tut2](Tutorial.assets/tut2.gif)

-### Click the body to speak
+### Click the Body to Speak

 ![tut3](Tutorial.assets/tut3.gif)

-### Touch head
+### Touch Head

 ![tut4](Tutorial.assets/tut4.gif)

-### Touch body
+### Touch Body

 ![ss1](Tutorial.assets/ss1.gif)